Li1816/Home-Network-Threat-Detector/README.md

 <p>This program aims to improve network privacy, detect indicators of compromise, and establish a secure VPN tunnel for Gonghan's family.
 The program provides various security controls and functionality by incorporating DNS-Sinkhole, IDS, System Health Monitoring, Account Lockout, and VPN Tunneling.

 ## Tools used:
+- Splunk Enterprise is used as a SIEM for Centrlize Management.
 - Pi-Hole: is used to as a DNS-Sinkhole for filtering ads, trackers, and malicious websites.
 - Snort: is used as an Intrusion Detection System for inspecting network traffic and alerting on Indicators of Compromise
 - OpenMediaVault: is used as a Centralized Management to monitor the system's CPU, Memory, Disk usage and Authentication.